 On an aggregated basis, our indicators are pointing towards an “UNATTRACTIVE” view on risk assets.

-- Overall, the weight of the evidence (i.e. the aggregation of our fundamental and market indicators) remains negative.
-As such, we maintain an “unattractive” view on equity markets in general.
-We do a have a positive stance on US and Japan equities.
+- Overall, the weight of the evidence (i.e the aggregation of our fundamental and market indicators) remains negative.
+As such, we maintain an “unattractive” view on equity markets.
+We do a have a positive stance on US equities.
 Our least favored market remains Eurozone equities (very unattractive).
 We are upgrading Switzerland from cautious to positive and downgrading Japan and Emerging Markets Latam from positive to cautious.

 Indicators review summary